Ibizan Hound

 Do they require a lot of exercise?

-Yes, they are high-energy dogs that need daily vigorous exercise and mental stimulation.
+Yes, they are high-energy dogs that require significant daily exercise and mental stimulation.

 Are they easy to train?